bokodi/chillJS/README.md

 #### JavaScript 2D library ####

 chillJS is a 2D HTML5 canvas library, designed to write graphical applications easily and fast.
-For more information, see the documentation or check out some of the examples.
+For more information, <a href="http://bokodi.github.io/chillJS/docs/" target="_blank">see the documentation</a> or <a href="http://bokodi.github.io/chillJS/examples/" target="_blank">check out some of the examples</a>

 ##### status #####
 chillJS is not production ready.